FindMySchool LogoFindMySchool

 The latest Ofsted inspection, in March 2022, confirmed the school remained Good and found safeguarding effective.
 In addition, a Statutory Inspection of Anglican and Methodist Schools (SIAMS) in May 2022 graded the school Good overall, while identifying collective worship as an area requiring improvement.

 Esher’s headline GCSE metrics point to broadly above average achievement with above average progress.
-The Attainment 8 score is 49.9, which is ahead of the England average of 45.9.
+The Attainment 8 score is 55.4.
 Progress 8 is 0.22, an indicator that, on average, students make more progress than similar pupils nationally from their starting points.

 There is an important nuance for families who care about the English Baccalaureate (EBacc) route.
-The proportion achieving grades 5 or above in EBacc is 20.6%.
-EBacc average point score is 4.5, above the England average of 4.08.
+The proportion achieving grades 5 or above in EBacc is 33.9%.
+EBacc average point score is 5.1.
 These figures can be read in two ways.
 First, the school is capable of delivering strong outcomes for students taking EBacc subjects.
 Second, the pathway is not yet the dominant experience for the whole cohort, so families who want a strongly traditional academic route should look closely at Key Stage 4 options and languages take up, not just overall headlines.

 Rankings help contextualise what this means locally.
-Ranked 1,391st in England and 3rd in Esher for GCSE outcomes (FindMySchool ranking based on official data), performance is in line with the middle 35% of schools in England (25th to 60th percentile) while remaining among the stronger options in its immediate area.
+Ranked 1,078th out of 3,895 schools in England for GCSE academic outcomes and 3rd in Esher in the local secondary hub, performance sits above the national middle while remaining among the stronger options in its immediate area.

 If you are comparing several schools across Surrey, it is worth using the FindMySchool Local Hub and Comparison Tool to view GCSE measures side by side, particularly Progress 8, Attainment 8, and EBacc uptake, because schools can look similar on one measure and very different on another.